austinjhunt/vanderbiltcs6381-assignment2-ZOOKEEPER/README.md

 cd ..
 PYTHON=python3 mininet/util/install.sh -n
 ```
+14. Navigate to the mounted directory: `/mnt/dev/vanderbiltcs6381-assignment1-ZMQPUBSUB`
-14. Now install the Python requirements in the VM, this time not using a virtual environment as it complicates things with Mininet.
+15. Now install the Python requirements in the VM, this time not using a virtual environment as it complicates things with Mininet.
 ```
 pip install -r requirements.txt
 ```